HighStimRequired/Plauncher/README.md

-# PLauncher - Python Script Launcher
+# Plauncher - Python Script Launcher

 **PLauncher** is a simple, user-friendly application designed to organize and execute Python scripts via a graphical interface.
 It uses `Tkinter` to create a minimalist, dark-themed launcher with buttons corresponding to specific scripts.